History of cheesemaking in Wisconsin: Research improvements

 Advances in food science in the 1890s also helped the cheesemaking industry.
 University of Wisconsin-Madison professor Stephen M. Babcock developed the Babcock test in 1890 for measuring butterfat content.
 This helped ensure cheesemakers received unadulterated milk.
 Babcock did not patent the test, leading to its widespread adoption in North America.
 In 1896, Babcock and fellow professor Harry Luman Russell examined the mechanisms of cheese maturation, discovering that an enzyme they named galactase, rather than bacteria as had been previously thought, caused the cheese to ripen.
-They published the discovery in 1897 and built upon it with the development of the cold-curing method, in which cheese is aged in rooms between 40 to 50 degrees Fahrenheit.
+They published the discovery in 1897 and built upon it with the development of the cold-curing method, in which cheese is aged in rooms between 40 and 50 degrees Fahrenheit.
 This method was published in 1901 and began to see widespread use in the state by 1910.

-While academic research improved the techniques used to make cheese during the late 19th Century, UW-Madison began offering practical training to cheesemakers, launching a professional course on cheese and butter production in 1890.
+While academic research improved the techniques used to make cheese during the late nineteenth century, UW-Madison began offering practical training to cheesemakers, launching a professional course on cheese and butter production in 1890.
 In the 12-week Dairy Short Course, students learned production and cleaning techniques.
 Many of these early facilities lacked rigorous cleaning standards, resulting in low-quality cheese.
 One inspector remarked of the worst offenders in 1906:

 Quality standards continued to rise, and in 1915 Wisconsin became the first state to require cheesemakers to be licensed.
 Six years later, Wisconsin became the first state to require grading of its cheese.